tschellenbach/Stream-Framework/docs/verbs.rst

     register(Pin)

-.. seealso:: Make sure your verbs are registered before you read data from feedly, if you use django
+.. seealso:: Make sure your verbs are registered before you read data from stream_framework, if you use django
 	you can just define/import them in models.py to make sure they are loaded early